MSc Mathematics of CybersecurityFind a programme

 There is a range of mandatory and optional units in the taught component, covering pure mathematics, data science, computer science and statistics.
 Bespoke units have been designed specifically for the MSc in Mathematics of Cybersecurity.

-You will complete a group dissertation project with a real-world focus at the end of the taught component of your programme.
+You will complete a group dissertation project, set by industry, at the end of the taught component of your programme.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Mathematics of Cybersecurity.

 An upper second-class honours degree (or international equivalent) in mathematics or statistics.

 Applicants would also benefit from having a basic understanding of one or more programming languages (eg R, Python or C).
 Professional experience may be taken into consideration alongside qualifications.